 Phase 2 (Completed Summer 2014)

-The board approved phase two of the vacated space project during its February 2014 meeting, which includes renovations to the Parsons Building.
-Work primarily will take place during summer 2014 and will occur on all floors of Parsons.
-The renovations will provide a ground-floor presence for engineering and humanities, social sciences, and the arts, as well as new Clinic spaces and labs.
-Network closets will be consolidated to improve network efficiency.
+Phase two of the vacated space project took place in the summer of 2014.
+The renovations provided a ground-floor presence for engineering and humanities, social sciences, and the arts, as well as new Clinic spaces and labs.
+Additionally, network closets were consolidated to improve network efficiency and wireless access was vastly improved throughout the building.

 Funding for space renovation is a key fundraising priority as part of The Campaign for Harvey Mudd College.